What are MOT advisory notes?

 Tyres with low tread, for example, can be dangerous.
 If you get an MOT advisory, read it, understand what’s wrong and plan to get it fixed.

-Our advice is to identify the important issues and fix them first.
+Our advice is to identify the important issues and prioritise fixing them first.

-Should I buy a car with MOT advisories?
+Should I you buy a car with MOT advisories?

 Can you ignore MOT advisories?

 If you want to, yes.
 Should you?
-No. An MOT tester has deemed the problem serious enough to bring it your attention.
+No. You can ignore MOT advisories, but you shouldn’t.
+An MOT tester has deemed the problem serious enough to bring it to your attention.
 They’re the experts and we recommend that you respect them and get the advisory taken care of.

 The long-term effects of advisory notes